UK to set up security unit to combat state disinformation campaigns

 So there’s a pretty clear risk of ‘fake news’ being interpreted by some as equating to any heavy political spin.

-But presumably the government is not intending the unit to police its own communications for falsities.
-Though, if it’s going to ignore its own fakes, well it opens itself up to easy accusations of double standards — aka: ‘domestic political lies, good; foreign political lies bad’…
+But presumably the government is not intending the new unit to police its own communications for falsities.
+(Though, if it’s going to ignore its own fakes, well it opens itself up to easy accusations of double standards — aka: ‘domestic political lies, good; foreign political lies bad’… )

 Earlier this month the French president, Emmanuel Macron — who in recent months has also expressed public concern about Russian disinformation — announced plans to introduce an anti-fake news election law to place restrictions on social media during election periods.